yggilabs/simple-srd/_rules/as-you-like-it.md

 ---
-title As You Like It
+title: As You Like It
 ---

 ## ACT I

 ### SCENE I. Orchard of Oliver's house.